leafo/lapis/docs/actions.md

 ]]
 }

-This will trigger a 500 error and a stack trace on every invalid request.
-If you want to make a proper 404 page this is where you would do it.
+This handler will cause a 500 error and a stack trace for every invalid request.
+If you wish to create a suitable 404 page, this is where you would do it.

-Overriding the `handle_404` method instead of `default_route` allows us to create a custom 404 page while still keeping the trailing slash removal code.
+By overriding the `handle_404` method instead of the `default_route`, we can create a custom 404 page while maintaining the code for removing the trailing slash.

-Here's a simple 404 handler that just prints the text `"Not Found!"`
+Here's a straightforward 404 handler that merely displays the text `"Not Found!"`:

 $dual_code{
 lua = [[